-Man, I hated that “Phone storage space is getting low” error, especially considering I had an 8GB Micro SD card in my phone.
+Man, I hated that ”Phone storage space is getting low” error, especially considering I had an 8GB Micro SD card in my phone.
 Good news, now that you have Froyo it’s a piece of cake to fix!
-If you haven’t gone through and updated to Froyo 2.2.1 yet, here’s my walkthru on that, as well as the Gotchas you may face during install.
 The low-memory error is one of the main reasons that I personally wanted Froyo so badly, for so long.
-Not only did the April 2011 Froyo update to myTouch 3g slide fix that, but I felt it was also time to use my extra 16GB Micro SD Cards(Amazon Link) from my retired Blackberry which I show you in another quick writeup.
-As a power user, I tend load my smart phone cards up with fun goodies like Nintendo, SNES games, and movies (learn how here), so I like plenty of space!
+Not only did the April 2011 Froyo update to myTouch 3g slide fix that, but I felt it was also time to use my extra 16GB Micro SD Cards-Amazon Link from my retired Blackberry which I show you in another quick writeup.
+As a power user, I tend load my smart phone cards up with fun goodies like Nintendo, SNES games, and movies -learn how here, so I like plenty of space!

 In this article, I will show you how to utilize the new “Move to SD Card” functionality which works great and swiftly.
-I just did all this today, so as customary at Booya Gadget, I documented the whole process to make it simple for you and give you a quick confidence boost, so you can go drop some loot in the Android Marketplace.
+I just did all this today, so as customary at Booya Gadget, I documented the whole process to make it simple for you and give you a quick confidence boost, so you can go drop some loot in the Google Play App Store.

 Here are the simple steps: